madzot/ivaldi-diagram-editor/MVP/refactored/frontend/components/README.md

             loc (tuple): (Optional) Location that the Box will be created at.
 Default is (100, 100) size (tuple): (Optional) Size of the Box that will be created.
-Default is (60, 60) id_ (int): (Optional) Custom set ID for the Box that will be created. shape (string): (Optional) Specify shape of the Box that will be created.
-Default is the canvas selected shape.
+Default is (60, 60) id_ (int): (Optional) Custom set ID for the Box that will be created. style (string): (Optional) Specify style of the Box that will be created.
+Default is the canvas selected style.

     .get_box_by_id(box_id)
         Returns Box object with given id.
 Returns None if no Box with given id found.